 - The activity is a significant participation activity, and you participated in all significant participation activities for more than 500 hours.
-A significant participation activity is any trade or business activity in which you participated for more than 100 hours during the year and in which you did not materially participate under any of the material participation tests, other than this test.
+A significant participation activity is any trade or business activity in which you participated for more than 100 hours during the year and in which you didn't materially participate under any of the material participation tests, other than this test.

 - The activity is a personal service activity in which you materially participated for any 3 (whether or not consecutive) preceding tax years.
-An activity is a personal service activity if it involves the performance of personal services in the fields of health (including veterinary services), law, engineering, architecture, accounting, actuarial science, performing arts, consulting, or any other trade or business in which capital is not a material income-producing factor.
+An activity is a personal service activity if it involves the performance of personal services in the fields of health (including veterinary services), law, engineering, architecture, accounting, actuarial science, performing arts, consulting, or any other trade or business in which capital isn't a material income-producing factor.

 - Based on all the facts and circumstances, you participated in the activity on a regular, continuous, and substantial basis during the year.

 You didn't materially participate in the activity under test (7) if you participated in the activity for 100 hours or less during the year.
 Your participation in managing the activity doesn't count in determining whether you materially participated under this test if: